 Were you alone or in the company of other people?
 Because most people will not flirt in the presence of other people unless they are super bold.
 However, if you have people around you but the other person is acting as if you are the only person there with them, this is a bold flirtatious move.
 Flirts are usually very focused on the person they are trying to attract.

 Have they complimented you before?
-If they haven’t and this was out of blue it could be an attempt at flirting.
+If they haven’t and this was out of the blue it could be an attempt at flirting.

-How frequently they compliment other people, because some people are generally very friendly and casually compliment others frequently.
+How frequently they compliment other people because some people are generally very friendly and casually compliment others frequently.

 What is the scenario?
-Are you just stepping out of an official meeting and they appreciated your input in the meeting followed by “blue looks really good on you”.
+Are you just stepping out of an official meeting and they appreciated your input in the meeting followed by “Blue looks really good on you”.
 This could be a genuine compliment.
-However if you have just arrived at the office and they handed you a cup of coffee followed by “blue looks really good on you” they are probably trying to flirt.
+However, if you have just arrived at the office and they handed you a cup of coffee followed by “Blue looks really good on you” they are probably trying to flirt.